dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - he works with some other magi in the area and concocts a scheme to put the mage into a coma
   - ...
   - somehow they pull it off, while our hero is on his way to warn the princess
-  - and somehow she has to become the hero
+  - and somehow she has to become the heroine